Riders 51-60 in our countdown of the 100 Best Road Riders of 2017

 30, Netherlands, Team Sky

 The disappointment of missing out on Tour de France selection following an injury-disrupted start to the season was quickly overcome at the Vuelta, where a brilliant ride culminated in Poels finishing second on the Angliru, side-by-side with his team leader and overall winner Chris Froome.
-He even managed sixth overall on GC, the Dutchman’s first finish in a Grand Tour top ten.
+He even managed sixth overall on GC, the Dutchman’s first finish in a Grand Tour top-10.

 54. Gianni Moscon